 Blue Apron was the service that started the current meal kit trend and they remain a popular choice.
 In fact, I’ve been a member of the service several times.
 One of their biggest advantages is consistency.
 The meals can get a little boring at times (although, they do seem to be improving their menu), but at least you know they’ll always be decent.

-The service is often chosen for families, as they have a Family Plan that costs from $7.49 per serving (for 4 recipes per week) to $8.99 per serving (for 2 recipes per week).
-This gives a range of $71.92 to $119.84.
+The service is often chosen for families, as they have a Family Plan that costs from $7.99 per serving (for 4 recipes per week) to $9.49 per serving (for 2 recipes per week).
+This gives a range of $85.91 to $137.83 (including shipping).
 That might sound like a lot of money, but it’s reasonable for a meal kit service, especially when you’re feeding 4 people.

-With Blue Apron, you’re normally getting around 5 meals to choose from per week.
+With Blue Apron, you can get around 70 meal options per week, although many of these are only for 2 people rather than 4.
 These include various flavors and styles, but many will be suitable for kids.
 Examples include Beef Bolognese with Cheesy Garlic Bread and Italian Meatloaf.
 With only 5 meals to choose from, Blue Apron might not be the best choice if you have picky eaters in the family.
 If you don’t, it could be perfect.